Paul Harris - Chief Executive Officer

 In January 2014, he was Badged National Leader of Governance NLG.
 Andi has been accredited by National College for Teaching and Learning NCTL to undertake External Reviews of Governance ERG.

 Since 2014 he has worked, supported, advised and mentored several Newham and other governing bodies.
 He has Chaired over the past 2 years; a steering group that has laid the future foundation for the TTLT.
-He has worked closely with Paul Harris CEO and the Chairs and selected Governors of the Tapscott Learning Trust - TTLT to form its current group of Trustees and Members.
+He has worked closely with Paul Harris CEO and the Chairs and selected Governors of the Tapscott Learning Trust.

 Andi believes that the role of the Trustees is to ensure that all schools and individuals are working to the same vision of providing an excellent education for all of our children and ensuring that all our schools within the trust have budgets that are spent prudently to ensure ALL of our children, and the wider schools communities, receive the best opportunities and outcomes that they deserve.